IBSim/VirtualLab/docs/source/runsim/runfile.rst

 User-defined field to specify the name of the project being worked on.

 All data for a project is stored in the project directory located at :file:`Output/$SIMULATION/$PROJECT`.
-Here you will find the sub-directory 'Meshes' which contain the meshes generated for the project, alongside results from simulations and data analysis conducted.
+Here you will find the sub-directory 'Meshes' which contain the meshes generated for the project, alongside results from simulations and data analyses conducted.
 The output generated would be:

    | :file:`Output/$SIMULATION/$PROJECT/Meshes/$Mesh.Name`
    | :file:`Output/$SIMULATION/$PROJECT/$Sim.Name`